ecankaya/Starsector-IntelliJ-Template/README.md

     1. The easy way to change this is to open up `TemplateModPlugin.java`, click on the first line (`package...`), right-click, and choose Refactor -> Rename.
 Change it to match your username and modname (or whatever you prefer) .
-    2. When done, you shouldn't have any code in `author.mymod`.
+    2. When done, you shouldn't have any code in `Pasha.RacingSector`.
 If that still exists, it can be safely deleted.
     3.
    ![Rename!](readme_files/intellij-rename.png "Rename")
 2. [ ] Now, we've changed where the ModPlugin is located and we need to tell the game the new location the game can call